kubesphere/website/content/en/docs/application-store/app-lifecycle-management.md

    ![edit-app-information](/images/docs/appstore/application-lifecycle-management/edit-app-information.jpg)

 7. Click **OK** to save your changes, then you can test this application by deploying it to Kubernetes.
-Click the draft version to expand the menu and select **Test Deploy**.
+Click the draft version to expand the menu and select **Test Deployment**.

    ![test-deployment](/images/docs/appstore/application-lifecycle-management/test-deployment.jpg)